Dollar Bank: First Office

 The Dollar Savings Bank's Fourth Avenue Building was opened in April 1871 and is still in operation today.
 The architect was Isaac H. Hobbs & Sons of Philadelphia.
-The building was constructed using 14,000 tons of brownstone, quarried in Portland, Connecticut.
+The building was constructed using 14,000 tons of brownstone quarried in Portland, Connecticut.

-When the Hobbs building was constructed, two stone lions were carved on site beside the stairs leading to the entrance of the Fourth Avenue Building, as symbols of guardianship of the people's money.
+When the Hobbs building was constructed, two stone lions were carved on site beside the stairs leading to the entrance of the Fourth Avenue Building as symbols of guardianship of the people's money.
 The stately lions guarding the entrance were sculpted by 28-year-old German immigrant Max Kohler, and his 25-year-old assistant, Welsh immigrant Richard C. Morgan.
 Each lion was carved from a single block of quarry-bedded brownstone.
 A project to restore the original Kohler lions began in September 2009.
 A new pair of lions, exact replicas of the originals, were created by Master Carver Nicholas Fairplay and his assistant, Brian C.E.
 Baker.
 The original lions were returned to the Fourth Avenue building in February 2012 and placed inside the main banking hall, while the new lions were installed on the plinths outside in May 2013.

-The Board Room was added to The Dollar Savings Bank's Fourth Avenue Building in 1896 at a cost of $37,981.
+The Board Room was added to The Dollar Savings Bank's Fourth Avenue Building in 1896 for $37,981.

 Today, the Dollar Bank Heritage Center in the Fourth Avenue Building contains displays of vintage banking machines, Dollar Bank advertising through the decades, oil portraits and photographs of the Bank's officers and Trustees, and hand-written ledgers featuring the original signatures of some of the Dollar Bank's early depositors.

 The Great Depression

 During the 1930s, the main lobby was redecorated.
-Lighting fixtures were replaced with a new brass chandelier and sconces which remain in place today.
+Lighting fixtures were replaced with a new brass chandelier and sconces, which remain in place today.
 The extensive security cage over the teller counter was reduced by removing a substantial portion of the wrought iron.
 Pittsburgh was not immune to the bank failures that plagued the nation during the Great Depression.
-Pittsburgh-based financial institutions that closed in 1931 and 1932 included Exchange National Bank, Monongahela National Bank, Diamond National Bank and Duquesne National Bank.
-Perhaps the most shocking failure was that of Bank of Pittsburgh, N.A., which closed its doors in September 1931.
+Pittsburgh-based financial institutions that closed in 1931 and 1932 included Exchange National Bank, Monongahela National Bank, Diamond National Bank, and Duquesne National Bank.
+Perhaps the most shocking failure was that of the Bank of Pittsburgh, N.A., which closed its doors in September 1931.
 Dollar Savings Bank, however, grew deposits from $44 million in 1930 to $56 million in 1940.

 After the St. Patrick's Day Flood of 1936, Dollar Savings Bank hired local contractor W.F.
 Trimble & Sons to install a new vault that was both fireproof and flood-proof.
 Designed by Philadelphia-based vault engineers The Hollar Company, the vault was installed in November 1937.